growthbook/growthbook/packages/sdk-js/README.md

     enableDevMode: false,
     // Important: make sure this is set to `false`, otherwise features may change in the middle of a request
     subscribeToChanges: false,
+    // Any user/request specific attributes you want to use for targeting
+    attributes: {
+      id: req.user.id,
+      url: req.url,
+    },
   });

   // Clean up at the end of the request